dimyG/jekyll-theme-chirpy/_posts/2026-04-23-on-the-formation-of-nations.md

 This property of humanity, its evolution through autonomous identity-bearing entities expressed as differentiated cultures, may have both advocates and critics.
-In my view however, it leans to the positive side, not only due to the aesthetic dimension but also by securing humanity’s well-being through the resilience that diversity provides.
+In my view however, it leans to the positive side, not only due to [ethics]({% post_url 2026-06-29-nations-consciousness-and-negative-utilitarianism %}) and aesthetics but also by securing humanity’s well-being through the resilience that diversity provides.
 If, for example, one culture declines due to the dominance of flawed ideas or any other internal or external cause, another contemporary culture may be flourishing and prosperous, thereby preventing the world from descending into darkness.
 Moreover, however strongly one may believe that their own culture and way of life is the chosen one and